5 things to know about the latest abortion case in Texas

 Part of what the Center for Reproductive Rights is seeking in both this case and its pending case against the state, Zurawski v.
 Texas, is clarity.

-Even anti-abortion rights opponents and the lawmaker who authored S.B.
+Even abortion rights opponents and the lawmaker who authored S.B.
 8 have asked for this kind of guidance.

 And the Texas Supreme Court justices also wrote that doctors could use help understanding how to apply the exception in real life circumstances.